 First, mark the part of the "waistband" where you want to put the eyelets.
 Give space around 5cm between eyelets.
-For the back part, place the eyelets around 2 cm on the right/left of flap.
+For the back part, place the eyelets around 2 cm on the right/left of the flap.

 Make a hole by cut the fabric a little bit then use a screwdriver to make the hole bigger.
-Place the eyelets in the hole, then punch the "bad" side of the eyelets on the bad side of the waistband with hammer.
+Place the eyelets in the hole, then punch the "bad" side of the eyelets on the bad side of the waistband with a hammer.
 Be careful when you do this, and it is always safer to use some gloves, just in case.

 Aand, voila :)